pg-aws/cybercon2023-devsecops-workshop/README.md

 - Function name: ImportVulToSecurityHub
 - Runtime: Python 3.9
 - Execution role: Create a new role with basic Lambda permissions
-- Import the **ImportVulToSecurityHub.zip** file to the Lambda function you just created
+- Import **ImportVulToSecurityHub.zip** to the Lambda function you just created

 The file structure should look like the screenshot below:
 ![image](https://user-images.githubusercontent.com/126644393/225810501-8b1ea8e7-5818-4b17-a029-e7fc5fa9d3fc.png)